Introduction

 Barry Lindon

-Kubrick is a director who used practical lighting a lot : lights that are justified and present on set where it is easy to identify the source.
-He really liked to explore things and push the boundaries.
+Kubrick is a director who used practical lighting a lot : lights that are present on set and easy to identify.
+He really liked exploring things and pushing the boundaries.
 This video explains it pretty well.

 Wait a second… Why did Kubrick need NASA lenses to shoot a candle sequence ?
 Can’t you just use a normal lens ?
 Well, back in 1973, it was not possible.
 The technology was not there.
 For this reason, practicals are a bit of a special case.

 Before we move on to our next example, I thought I would give you a bit of context.
-Two lighting TDs, Sandip Kalsy and Matthias Menz, have done a three hours master class on cinematography.
+Two lighting TDs, Sandip Kalsy and Matthias Menz, gave a three hours master class on cinematography at Weta (around 2009).
 It is probably the best course I have ever seen !
-And they have realized something pretty unusual about practicals.
+And they explained something pretty unusual about practicals.
 Let’s have a look !

 Munich